-This is when we start talking of a phenomena called L’esprit de l’Escalier or stairway wit.
+This is when we start talking of a phenomenon called L’esprit de l’Escalier or stairway wit.
 And I know that term because I have experienced it myself, a lot of times.
 I am sure you have as well.
-L’esprit de l’Escalier is the the sense of thinking of a clever comeback when it is too late.
+L’esprit de l’Escalier is the thinking of a clever comeback when it is too late for one.
 The phrase is used to describe a riposte to an insult, or any witty, clever remark that comes to your mind too late to be useful—when you’re on the “staircase” leaving the scene.

 Zakir had so many of these that he eventually developed a wit of his own.
 A point, I feel was the inception of his creative and comic genius.

 “These incidents taught me how to walk out of a situation without disavowing your obvious shortcomings, and how to wear your individuality as a badge and not as a baggage”, he adds to the narrative.

 Zakir has a diploma in Sitar and is a college dropout.
 The answer I get when I ask him what he did academically.